Having the right food, medical and other important supplies is crucial.

 These are a few basic rules for finding a good place to stash your food storage.

-- Foods should be stored in area that is cool and dark if possible.
-A dry basements an ideal location, but you many not have one.
+- Foods should be stored in an area that is cool and dark if possible.
+A dry basements an ideal location, but you may not have one.
 There are other options.

 - Easy to access.
 You want to make it easy to rotate your old foods out and new foods in.